jasonbrooks/byo-atomic/README.md

 You can boot from this iso image, and the auth details it contains will be passed along to your Atomic instance.

 For more information about creating these cloud-init iso images, see http://cloudinit.readthedocs.org/en/latest/topics/datasources.html#config-drive.

-### What's my IP address?

-If, once you've launced your Atomic image, you need to find out what IP address it's been assigned, check out this [blog post](http://rwmj.wordpress.com/2010/10/26/tip-find-the-ip-address-of-a-virtual-machine/) for some pointers.

 ### Configuring your Atomic instance to receive updates